IFTE-EDA/VMAPview/README.md

 sudo apt install python3-pyqt5
 ```

 [qtpy](https://github.com/spyder-ide/qtpy) is used as an abstraction layer for pyqt5/pyside2/pyqt6/pyside6.
-If you have any of these Qt API bindings installed, qtpy will take the first available one in the order shown in the previous sentence. hdf5view works with all of the bindings.
-If you have more than one of the bindings installed and want to specify which one should be used for hdf5view, you can do this by setting the `QT_API` environment variable before running hdf5view.
+If you have any of these Qt API bindings installed, qtpy will take the first available one in the order shown in the previous sentence.
+VMAPView works with all of the bindings.
+If you have more than one of the bindings installed and want to specify which one should be used for VMAPView, you can do this by setting the `QT_API` environment variable before running VMAPView.

-For example: if you have pyqt5 and pyside2 installed and you want hdf5view to use PySide2, on Windows PowerShell:
+For example: if you have pyqt5 and pyside2 installed and you want VMAPView to use PySide2, on Windows PowerShell:

 ```
 $env:QT_API = 'pyside2'